tiby312/dinotree_report/design2.md

 In liquid simulations the cost of querying dominates even more than rebalancing since as opposed to particles that always repel, liquid particles repel if close to each other, but all attract if somewhat close.
 This means that the aabb's will intersect more often as the system tends to have overlapping aabbs.

+## Rigid Bodies

+If you want to use this tree for rigid bodies you have to overcome an obvious problem.
+You cannot move the bounding boxes once the tree it constructed.
+So while you are querying the tree to find bots that collide, you cannot move them then and there.
+An option is to insert loose bounding boxes and allow the bots to be moved within the loose bounding boxes.
+And then if the move need to be moved so much that they have to be moved out of the loose bounding boxes, re-construct the tree and query again until all the bots have finished moving, or you have done a set number of physics iterations, at which point you have some soft-body collision resolution fallback.

+Ironically, even though to have a rigid body system you would need to have looser bounding boxes, performance of the system overall would probably improve.
+This is because rigid body systems enforce a level of planarity.
+In soft body, it is possible for literally every bot to be on touching each other (like a complete graph) causing an enourmous slow down.
+A rigid body physics system would not allow this state to ever happen.

+## Continuous Collision detection

+In order to use dinotree for continuous collision detection (suitable for very fast objects, for example), the aabbs that you insert into it must be big enough to contain the position of a bot before and after the time step.
+This way, upon aabb collisions, you can do fine grained contiuous collision detection and resolution.

+## 3D

+What about 3d?
+Making this multi dimensional would have added to the complexity, so the design desision was made to only target 2d.
+Its much easier for me as a developer to visualize 2d.
+So as a good first iteration of this algorithm, targeting just 2d simplifies things.
+Expanding it to 3d, shouldnt take too much effort.
+The hard part would be over.
+Code architecture would hopefully not need to be changed much.

+That's not to say one couldn't still take advantage of this system in a 3d simulation.
+Every bot could store a height field that you do an extra check against in the collision function.
+The downside is that imagine if there were many bots stacked on top of each other, but you only wanted to query a small cube.
+Then doing it this way, your query function would have to consider all those bots that were stacked.
+If there are only a few different height values, one could maintain a seperte 2d dinotree for each level.
+Looking at the real world though, and most usecases, your potential z values are much less than our potetial x and y values.
+So for many cases, it probably better to use the tree for 2 dimentions, and then naively handling the 3rd.
+Then you dont suffer from the "curse of dimensionality"?

+## Pipelining

+Pipelining.
+It might be possible to pipeline the process so that rebalancing and querying happen at the same time with the only downside being that bots react to their collisions one step later.

+## Exploiting temporal locality

+There's really two different contexts in which temporal locality can be talked about.
+There's the time locality between states of the 2d world between calls to create and destroy the tree.
+Then there's the time locality of the internal locality as it makes it ways through the alogrithm.

+The sort answer?
+It does not.
+For a while I had the design where the dividers would move as those they had mass.
+They would gently be pushed to which ever side had more bots.
+The problem with this approach is that the divider locations will mostly of the time be sub optimial.
+And the cost saved in rebalancing just isnt enough for the cost added to querying with a suboptimal partitioning.
+By always partitioning optimally, we get guarentees of the maximum number of bots in a node.
+Remember querying is the bottleneck, not rebalancing.

+Another strategy to exploit temporal locality is by inserting looser bounding boxes into the tree and caching the results of a query for longer than one step.
+The upside to this is that you only have to build and query the tree every couple of iterations.
+There are a number of downsides, though:

+* Your system performance now depends on the speed of the bots.
+The faster your bots move, the bigger their loose bounding boxes, the slower the querying becomes.
+This isnt a big deal considering the ammount that a bot moves between two frames is expected to be extremely small.
+But still, there are some corner cases where performance would deteriorate.
+For example, if every bot was going so fast it would just from one end of you screen to the other between world steps.
+So you would need to bound the velocity of your bots to a small value.

+* You have to implement all the useful geometry tree functions all over again, or you can only use the useful geometry functions at the key world steps where the tree actually is constructed.
+For example, if you want to query a rectanlge area, the tree provides a nice function to do this, but you only have the tree every couple of iterations.
+The result is that you have to somehow implement a way to query all the bots in the rectangle area using your cached lists of colliding bots, or simply only query on the world steps in which you do have the built tree.
+Those queries will also be slower since you are working on a tree with loose boxes.

+* Every bot needs to have a member variable that is its index.
+This isnt ideal to have since its redundant information.
+You can figure out a bots index from its position within the list fed into the tree.
+So it is just wasted space.
+For a very intestive algorithms like collision querying, having the memory footprint being operated being small is crucial.
+We can't rely on pointer offsets to determine the indicies of which bots are colliding when using the tree since we reordered the bots directly to make the tree to avoid a level of indirection.
+This increases the separation between the other fields.

+* The maximum load on a world step is greater.
+Sure amortised, this caching system may computation, but the times you do construct and query the tree, you are doing so with loose bounding boxes.
+On top of that, while querying, you also have to build up a seperate data structure that caches the colliding pairs you find.

+* The api of the dinotree is flexible enough that you can implement loose bounding box + caching on top of it (without sacrificing parallelism) if desired.

+So in short, this system doesnt take advantage of temporal locality, but the user can still take advantage of it by inserting loose bounding boxes and then querying less frequently to amortize the cost.
+I didnt explore this since I need to construct the tree every iteration anyway in my android demo, because I wanted the feedback of the user moving his finger around to be imeddiate.
+So to find all the bots touching the finger i need the tree to be up to date every single iteration.
+This is because I have no way of know where the user is going to put his finger down.
+I cant bound it by velocity or acceleration or anything.
+If I were to bound the touches "velocity", it would feel more slugish i think.
+It would also delay the user putting a new touch down for one iteration possibly.

 # In depth algorithm overview:

 ## Construction